Dilsv/fork-yeah/README.md

 ### Log Out

-Log Out is a feature of the Tick It site this will give users the ability to log out of their profile providing a level of security if using the same device as others.
+Log Out is a feature of the Fork Yeah site this will give users the ability to log out of their profile providing a level of security if using the same device as others.

 <details>
 <summary>Log Out image</summary>